niclee1219/HealthHack-Archive/README.md

 Both models serve as foundational tools in our arsenal, paving the way for sophisticated energy-saving strategies that can lead to substantial reductions in energy usage and costs, as well as contribute to our environmental sustainability goals.
 By leveraging such predictive analytics, HealthHack-Archive stands at the forefront of smart, efficient, and responsible energy management in healthcare facilities.

 ## Team:
-- **Dexter Choo Jun Jie:** Mechanical Engineering, National University of Singapore
+- [Dexter Choo Jun Jie:](https://www.linkedin.com/in/dexterchoojj/) Mechanical Engineering, National University of Singapore
-- **Sharmaine Seet Shien:** Business Administration, National University of Singapore
+- [Sharmaine Seet Shien:](https://www.linkedin.com/in/sharmaineseet/) Business Administration, National University of Singapore
-- **Wan Rong Tan:** Business Administration, National University of Singapore
+- [Wan Rong Tan:](https://www.linkedin.com/in/tanwanrong/) Business Administration, National University of Singapore
-- **Nicholas Lee:** Business Analytics, National University of Singapore
+- [Nicholas Lee:](https://www.linkedin.com/in/nicholas-lee-pixolateds/)Business Analytics, National University of Singapore
-- **Ryan Wong Jun Han:** Business Management, Singapore Management University
+- [Ryan Wong Jun Han:](https://www.linkedin.com/in/ryanwongjh/) Business Management, Singapore Management University